Average tenure of full-time Waynflete faculty: 20 years

 We actively seek students who will contribute to our dynamic community as well as benefit from our challenging program.
 Each applicant receives equal consideration as an individual, regardless of gender, cultural, ethnic or economic status.
 Students enter the Waynflete community at every grade level, and are encouraged to apply for any grade.

-The Lower School faculty work to create an educational envrionment that emphasizes the acquisition of academic, social, and physical skills by encouraging inquiry, imagination, active participation, and the development of self-confidence in its students.
+The Lower School faculty work to create an educational environment that emphasizes the acquisition of academic, social, and physical skills by encouraging inquiry, imagination, active participation, and the development of self-confidence in its students.

 Waynflete offers students in the middle school a lively, varied, and rigorous academic program that engages student intellect and imagination.